vodanh1903/vodanh1903.github.io/archives/ACECTF-1.0/Web/Buried-Deep/README.md

 ## Background

 "I’m not a hacker.
 I’m just someone who wants to make the world a little better.
-But the world isn’t going to change itself."<br><br>
+But the world isn’t going to change itself."<br>

-Submit your answer in the following format: ACECTF{3x4mpl3_fl4g}<br><br>
+Submit your answer in the following format: ACECTF{3x4mpl3_fl4g}<br>

-The flag content should be in lowercase letters only.<br><br>
+The flag content should be in lowercase letters only.<br>

 [http://34.131.133.224:9998/]()